fenio/pv-mounter/README.md

 This tool was created with huge help of [ChatGPT-4o](https://chatgpt.com/?model=gpt-4o) and [perplexity](https://www.perplexity.ai/).
 In fact I didn't have to write my own code almost at all but I had to spend a lot of time writing correct prompts for these tools.

+**Update**

+Above was true for versions 0.0.x.
+With version 0.5.0 I actually had to learn some Go and while I was still using help from GPT I had to completely change approach.
+It wasn't able to create fully functional code with all my requirements.

 I published it using Apache-2.0 license cause initial [repository](https://github.com/replicatedhq/krew-plugin-template) was licensed this way but to be honest I'm not sure how such copy&paste stuff should be licensed.

 ## Rationale